 July 27th 2013: I was thinking about Josiah today and was overcome with hope.
 I can’t wait to hold him in my arms one day!
 God’s promise to me will be fulfilled!

-July 27th, 2013: (From the Hubby) Tonight we celebrated the victories we have through Jesus by eating at Chedder’s.
+July 27th, 2013: (From Daniel) Tonight we celebrated the victories we have through Jesus by eating at Chedder’s.
 Elisha and I vowed we would go there once Josiah was conceived as a celebration because we had never been and wanted to make it extra special.
 Although we haven’t confirmed his conception, we are joyful because we know God has promised him and He will not fail, so why not celebrate now?
 It was a great day of exercising our faith by looking at paint samples and furniture for the future nursery.
 A great day in our marriage.
 (You can read about this celebration by clicking here)

 August 18th, 2013: Today I started my “cycle” and for the first time, I had total peace.
 My baby will come and I have COMPLETE peace it will be in God’s timing.
 He is never late. 🙂

-August 17th, 2013: Today we celebrated our seven-year anniversary!
+August 17th, 2013: Today we celebrated our seventh anniversary!
 We went antique shopping and purchased three old picture frames to paint and use in Josiah’s room.
 I love shopping for my future baby bird.
 It builds my faith so much!

 November 9th, 2013: Another cycle and not pregnant.
 My heart is broken today (you can read about it here)–I pray I am pregnant by Christmas, but if not, God is still good!